simondlevy/BreezySTM32/README.md

 from your compute right before flashing.
 So if you've got a long-term project to work on, you might consider implementing something like that to avoid having to short the pins every time.)

-The BreezySTM32 examples directory includes two use cases: a simple LED flasher, and program that searches the board for I^2C devices, reporting the addresses of any such devices found.
+The BreezySTM32 examples directory includes two use cases: a simple LED blinker, and program that searches the board for I^2C devices, reporting the addresses of any such devices found.
 A makefile is included with each example, to show you how to start your own projects.